bariscicek/webtask-commit-announcer/README.md

 Once you have the webhook defined you neet visit webworker's homepage.
 Visiting the homepage will register web worker for you.

 Web worker will listen to web push notifications.
 If you allowed notifications you will receive them.
+If you did not allow, notifications will not be shown.